Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 "Oh yeah, well, what about the stealing?" pressed Jack.

 "It wasn't me.
+It's not ghosts have much use for money.
 I was being controlled by a human," said Phantom.
 "I don't want to talk about that, okay?
 Stupid Freakshow."

 "Mom, Dad, have you seen Danny?"
 Jazz called from the top of the stairs.